chizzletaz/BakeAndBinge/Testing.md

 ![navbar image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/navbar.png)
 - The user can return to the landing page by clicking the logo or clicking the Home button in the navbar.
 ![navbar2 image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/navbar2.png)
-- The user can use buttons on the page to navigate to certain pages, e.g. 'Go to recipe'-button to go to the indivudual recipe page.
+- The user can use buttons on the page to navigate to certain pages, e.g. 'Go to recipe'-button to go to the individual recipe page.
 <img src="https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/go-to-recipe.png" alt="go to recipe image" width="400"/>